Ladies and gentlemen, I’m thrilled to present to you my most popular art and coloring course COLOR THEORY, and it’s now available on Udemy.

 The people who are already coloring the pages, have much praise as well.
 I found that many colorists enjoy working with colored pencils directly on top of the dark photographs that are featured in the book, while others prefer the grey-scale line art versions of the pages.
 Likewise, my digital colorists are having a blast.

 I’m a realist though.
 I fully understand that this book is not for everyone.
 For some it’s too racy.
 For some it’s too dark.
 For some it’s just too detailed.
 I’ve learned a long time ago that if you try to please everyone, you will please no one.
+My aim with Inkandescence wasn’t to release a popular and “safe” book.
+There’re plenty of those out on the market already.
+My book is for those who are like me: artistic, daring, different, somewhat on the dark side but not stereotypically gothic, and ultimately positive and energetic.

 I’m thrilled that those who don’t fancy this work, just walk on by without leaving hurtful comments, while whose who appreciate the work take the time to let me know.
+Granted, it’s only been a week since the book’s release.

 I’m thrilled to see how new audiences react in a few weeks when Inkandescence will be reviewed by multiple YouTubers.
 Stay tuned for those updates and announcements.